KumarAbhinav2/xml2s3Extractor/README.md

 # TODO:

-Models are of no use currently, but idea tha we can extend further:

-  1: Record each path and its status, so that we can provide retry in case of failue
+  1: Models are of no use currently, but we can extend further, Record each path and its status, so that we can provide retry in case of failue.

   2: We can introduce a message queue for concurrent users scenario